 The Chen Medicinal Protein Lab aims to accelerate the discovery, development and clinical translation of protein therapeutics through innovative protein engineering research.
 We believe that better medicine enables a higher quality of living, and protein engineers are charged to create the better medicine for today and tomorrow.
 We are particularly interested in the creation and engineering of affordable protein therapeutics to prevent and treat infectious diseases.

 We draw talents from diverse fields ranging from medicine and biology to chemistry and engineering, and integrate tools from genetics, virology, immunology and imaging fields in order to create and engineer proteins for therapeutic application.
-Three projects currently under active investigation are 1) the creation of broadly neutralizing non-antibody proteins for combating bacterial infection, 2) the reprogramming of lentiviruses as vectors for disease-specific delivery of genetic payloads, and 3) the development of protein-based 3D materials for tissue engineering.
+Three projects currently under active investigation are 1) the creation of broadly neutralizing non-antibody proteins for combating bacterial and viral infection, 2) the reprogramming of lentiviruses as vectors for disease-specific delivery of genetic payloads, and 3) the development of protein-based 3D materials for tissue engineering.

 Non-antibody proteins for treating bacterial infection